 Fats Within the Foods May Be Easier

-Avocado oil within the fruit itself can be easier to tolerate than the extracted oil.
+Avocado oil within the fruit can be easier to tolerate than the extracted oil.
 Likewise, olives can be easier on the gallbladder than olive oil and fish vs fish oil.
 Sometimes oil is hard to take.

 However, once you have taken the pressure off the gallbladder by thinning and moving the bile, have supported your digestion by removing gallbladder triggers as well as allergens, and added digestive supplements to your protocol, you need to be eating fats for your gallbladder.
-Gallstones and other gallbladder diseases are caused by lack of fats as much as by too much fat.
+Gallstones and other gallbladder diseases are caused by a lack of fats as much as by too much fat.

 What Do Fats Do

 - keep the gallbladder working or “exercising”